apache/gravitino/docs/docker-image-details.md

   - Rollback `Map container hostname to 127.0.0.1 before starting Hadoop` of `datastrato/gravitino-ci-hive:0.1.4`

 - gravitino-ci-hive:0.1.4
-  - Config HDFS DataNode data transfer address to `0.0.0.0:50010` explicitly
+  - Configure HDFS DataNode data transfer address to be `0.0.0.0:50010`
-  - Map container hostname to `127.0.0.1` before starting Hadoop
+  - Map the container hostname to `127.0.0.1` before starting Hadoop
   - Expose `50010` port for the HDFS DataNode

 - gravitino-ci-hive:0.1.3
-  - change Mysql bind-address from `127.0.0.1` to `0.0.0.0`
+  - Change MySQL bind-address from `127.0.0.1` to `0.0.0.0`
-  - add `iceberg` to Mysql users with password `iceberg`
+  - Add `iceberg` to MySQL users with password `iceberg`
-  - export `3306` port for Mysql
+  - Export `3306` port for MySQL

 - gravitino-ci-hive:0.1.2
-  - base on `datastrato/gravitino-ci-hive:0.1.1`
+  - Based on `datastrato/gravitino-ci-hive:0.1.1`
   - Modify `fs.defaultFS` from `local` to `0.0.0.0` in the `core-site.xml` file.
-  - Expose `9000` port int the `Dockerfile` file.
+  - Expose `9000` port in the `Dockerfile` file.

 - gravitino-ci-hive:0.1.1
-  - base on `datastrato/gravitino-ci-hive:0.1.0`
+  - Based on `datastrato/gravitino-ci-hive:0.1.0`
   - Modify HDFS/YARN/HIVE `MaxPermSize` from `8GB` to `128MB`
   - Modify `HADOOP_HEAPSIZE` from `8192` to `128`